manofseven2/urlShortener/README.md

 	Implement forwarding of short URLs to the original ones, Assume application will be distributed as Docker image.
 Provide Dockerfile, but don’t waste too much time for building and testing docker image, focus on functionality.
 	Assume importance levels:

-1  Code working as described in requirements,
+1-  Code working as described in requirements,
-2  Application is building with simple javac, mvn install or gradle build command (or any basic build command working on behalf of programming language you choose), 3 -  Unit tests are included.
-Coverage level depends on time you have left to complete the assignment, but we would like to see business logic (service layer) coverage at 60%, 4  Other things you would like to implement for this project (ex.
+2-  Application is building with simple javac, mvn install or gradle build command (or any basic build command working on behalf of programming language you choose), 3-  Unit tests are included.
+Coverage level depends on time you have left to complete the assignment, but we would like to see business logic (service layer) coverage at 60%, 4-  Other things you would like to implement for this project (ex.
 Database, application test coverage over 90%, API for gathering different statistics,  UI or whatever else you think would make your application extraordinary),

-Assessment
+**Assessment**
 Treat this as a real project.
 It should be readable, maintainable, and extensible where appropriate.
 The implementation should preferably be in Java, however any language can be used.
 If you will transfer it to another team - it should be clear how to work with it and